-I am a fifteen year old animal lover.
+I am a seventeen year old animal lover.
 Cats are my favorite, although I like dogs and chickens as well.
 When I am not playing with and caring for my animals, I prefer to spend my time reading, reading, and reading some more…I also like to write.
 You can find my blog posts and essays in the topic “Ashley Grace’s Corner” on the right side of the home page.
 My poems are listed below.

 My mom manages a cattle feed yard and likes to pontificate about cattle and the beef that they make.
 When my mom is out caring for her cattle, I take charge at home as I am more organized than my dad and my sisters.
 I hope that you enjoy my posts and eat lots of great tasting and healthy beef.

 Thoughts from my trip to England—

 Stonehenge: Whispers of the Past…

 Watching the sun rise behind pillars of rock

 Set there by magic that has been wrought

 We now speculate with science and math

 How did they life those tall pillars of glory